Ecora Resources PLC Announces Transaction in Own Shares - 2

-LONDON, UK / ACCESSWIRE / May 13, 2024 / Ecora Resources PLC (LSE:ECOR)(TSX:ECOR) announces that on 13 May 2024, it purchased 50,000 ordinary shares of 2p each in the Company (the "Shares") on the London Stock Exchange through Peel Hunt LLP, in accordance with the terms of its share buyback programme announced on 27 March 2024 (the "Programme").
+LONDON, UNITED KINGDOM / ACCESSWIRE / May 17, 2024 / Ecora Resources PLC (LSE:ECOR)(TSX:ECOR) announces that on 17 May 2024, it purchased 200,000 ordinary shares of 2p each in the Company (the "Shares") on the London Stock Exchange through Peel Hunt LLP, in accordance with the terms of its share buyback programme announced on 27 March 2024 (the "Programme").
 The shares acquired will be held in treasury.

 In accordance with Article 5(1)(b) of Regulation (EU) No 596/2014 (the Market Abuse Regulation), the table below contains detailed information of the individual trades made by Peel Hunt LLP as part of the Programme.